albertbellonch/piet/README.md

 -----------------------

 As stated before, Piet can be integrated into CarrierWave uploaders.
-This way, you can optimize the original image or a version
+This way, you can optimize the original image or a version.

+In order to do that, firstly add **piet** to your Gemfile:

+    gem 'piet'

+Then go to your CarrierWave uploader and include Piet's extension:

+    class ImageUploader < CarrierWave::Uploader::Base
+      ...
+      include Piet::CarrierWaveExtension
+      ...
+    end

+And finally use Piet!
+For all the images:

+    class ImageUploader < CarrierWave::Uploader::Base
+      ...
+      process :optimize
+      ...
+    end

+Or only for a version:

+    class ImageUploader < CarrierWave::Uploader::Base
+      ...
+      version :normal do
+        ...
+        process :optimize
+      end
+      ...
+    end

 Examples
 --------